PeterWong327/study-guide-notes/algorithms.md

 -  Explain the steps of Djikstra shortest-path algorithm.
-  1. Create a min heap and initialize all the vertices with infinite distance from source vertex.
+  1. Create a min heap and add all the vertices with infinite distance from source vertex.
   2. Set distance of source vertex to 0.
-  3. Put the source vertex in a 'distance' hash map, used to store distances from root to every vertex.
+  3. Put the source vertex in a 'distance' hash map, used to **store shortest distances** from root to every vertex.
-  4. Set parent for source vertex to null, using a 'parent' hash map that stores parent of every vertex in shortest distance.
+  4. Set parent for source vertex equal to null, using a 'parent' hash map that **stores parent** of every vertex in shortest distance.
-  5. Iterate until heap is empty: a.
+  5. Iterate while heap is not empty:
+    a.
+Extract the minimum value vertex from the min heap.
+Use the extracted heap node to get the current vertex and update the distance hash map.

+    b.
+Iterate through all the neighbors of the current vertex and check if the adjacent vertex is present in the min heap.
+If not present, then the shortest distance for the adjacent vertex already exists.

+    c.
+If present, find the total distance (newDistance) from source vertex to the adjacent vertex.

+    d.
+Check if the adjacent vertex distance in the min heap is greater than the newDistance.
+If so, decrease the value in the min heap to this new distance.
+Update the parent of the adjacent vertex to current vertex.

+    e.
+Repeat until all neighbors have been explored, and then repeat step A.

 - What is the time complexity of Djikstra's algorithm?
   O(E*log(V)), where E is the # of edges and V is the # of vertices.